codess-aus/PL-900/PowerApps.md

 You should use a Power Apps canvas app to create a customized layout app for your company to schedule internal meetings in M365.
 A canvas app lets you choose the layout and add key business functionalities.

+You should use canvas apps for highly customizable layouts.
+Canvas apps provide full control over user interface and how screens can interact with each other.

 ## Model-driven app
 Complex business process apps with simple user interfaces.
 Model-driven apps can automatically generate the application layout for your business data and processes stored in Microsoft Dataverse.
 You create a model-driven app by modelling the necessary business data your app needs to define a consistent business process.